sbgraves237/sos/README.md

 pages sorted by package.
 The second is a package summary.

 The current version of `sos` extracts some information only from installed packages.
-You can install the leading pagkages in a search as
+You can install the leading packages in a search as
 follows:

 ``` r